vfalmado/Post-installation-script/README.md

-# Manjaro-post-script
+# Post-installation script

-Bash script for automating the post-installation process on Manjaro.
+This is a bash script created to automate the post-installation process on Linux systems that uses apt, dnf, or pacman/pamac.
+It was designed specifically for Linux Mint, Pop!_OS, Fedora, and Manjaro.

+The script identifies which package manager the system uses and applies the appropriate code to the system.

 It was developed for personal use only; feel free to use it if you find it useful.

 ## Updates
-The script handles the system keys and updates before installing any packages and after the installations are complete.
+The script handles the system keys (Manjaro) and updates before installing any packages and after the installations are complete.

 ## Installed packages
-Flatpaks and Snaps are needed for the script to work, which must be previously enabled.
+Flatpaks and Snaps are enabled by this script, without the need to reboot.
 * **Snaps:** Authy and Multipass
 * **Flatpaks:** 0ad, Akregator, Bitwarden, ClamTK, Discord, EDuke32, Flameshot, GIMP, Gnome Boxes, GitHub Desktop, Heroic Games, Joplin, Kdenlive, Lutris, Manuskript, OBS Studio, Scribus, Spotify, Steam, Tellico, Todoist, Tuxemon and ZapZap
 * **Repositories:** bat, btop, duf, exa, fd-find, ncdu and ripgrep